Ottonturk/TelegramBotApiServiceHR/README.md

 5. Run the app in the docker with 8080:8080 port installed in the app.
 Check that it works

+If you want to deploy your image from Dockerhub to Google cloud:
 ##next actions in the google cloud terminal (previously install google cloud cli):

 gcloud auth login